-On Behalf of the Penobscot Job Corps Progra m By signing my name below, I Molly Ginn contents of the attached MOU and that all of my desatisfactorily. , certify that I understand and agree to the full questions have been discussed and answered My signature certifies my understanding of the term ☐ The MOU Services Coordination, Referm ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have above) to the terms of: The MOU Services Coordination, Reference The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counter this MOU expires on July 1, 2025. rparts, each being considered an original, and that Docusigned by: Molly Ginn EE9467AD5021490 Authorized Signatory 7/28/2022 / Date Molly Ginn Center Director Name/Title
+On Behalf of the Penobscot Job Corps Program By signing my name below, I Molly Ginn , certify th contents of the attached MOU and that all of my questions I satisfactorily. at I understand and agree to the full nave been discussed and answered My signature certifies my understanding of the terms outline ☐ The MOU Services Coordination, Referral and Par ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have the legal above) to the terms of: The MOU Services Coordination, Referral and Part The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each this MOU expires on July 1, 2025. ch being considered an original, and that Docusigned by: Molly Ginn EE0467AD5021490 Authori ed Signatory 7/28/2022 ---------------------------------- Molly Ginn Center Director Name/Title -